michaelklishin/welle/README.md

 ## Supported Clojure versions

-Welle is built from the ground up for Clojure 1.3 and up.
-To store dates/instants with Clojure data serialization, Clojure 1.4.0 is the minimum required version because Clojure 1.3 reader cannot handle `java.util.Date` instances.
+Welle requires Clojure 1.4.
 The most recent stable Clojure release is highly recommended.

 ## Supported Riak Versions

-Welle targets Riak 1.1+ but some features (for example, [2i and Search support via Protocol Buffers transport](http://basho.com/blog/technical/2012/08/07/Riak-1-2-released/)) are 1.2-specific.
+Welle `2.0` targets Riak 1.4+ and has breaking API changes compared to `1.5.0`.

-Welle `1.4.0` is compatible with Riak `1.3.0`.
+Welle `1.5.0` is compatible with Riak `1.3.0`.

 ## Getting Started